OpenCHAMI/tutorial-2025/Instance_Preparation.md

 For NFS, we need to update the /etc/exports file and then reload the kernel nfs daemon

-  - Create `/etc/exports` with the following contents to export the `/srv/nfs` directory for use by our compute nodes
+  - Create the `/etc/exports` file with the following contents to export the `/srv/nfs` directory for use by our compute nodes
     ```bash
     /srv/nfs *(ro,no_root_squash,no_subtree_check,noatime,async,fsid=0)
     ```